browserengineering/book/book/scripts.md

-If you pass `querySelectorAll` an invalid selector, the `selector` call will throw an error, and DukPy will convert that Python-side exception into a JavaScript-side exception in the web script we are running, which can catch it or do something else.
+If you pass `querySelectorAll` an invalid selector, the `selector` call will throw an error, and DukPy will convert that Python-side exception into a JavaScript-side exception in the web script we are running, which can catch it and do something else.

 Next we need to find and return all matching elements.
 To do that, we need the `JSContext` to have access to the `Tab`, specifically to the